openstack/storlets/doc/source/writing_and_deploying_storlets.rst

         X-Object-Meta-Storlet-Interface-Version - currenltly we have a single version '1.0' X-Object-Meta-Storlet-Dependency - A comma separated list of dependencies.
 In our case: 'get42' X-Object-Meta-Storlet-Object-Metadata - Currently, not in use, but must appear.
 Use the value 'no' X-Object-Meta-Storlet-Main - The name of the class that implements the IStorlet API.
-In our case: 'com.ibm.storlet.identity.IdentityStorlet'
+In our case: 'org.openstack.storlet.identity.IdentityStorlet'

 #.
 The binary file that the storlet code is dependent on.
 In our case it is a
    binary called get42.
 The binary should be uploaded to a container named